super-collective/.github/profile/README.md

 They may receive an allowance and are held accountable by the general public to fulfil their purpose.
 Each *SC* should be prepared to justify its existence and provide proof of their work in case the general public doubts their efforts.

-Super Collective tries to find good approaches to these new issues by proving tools and standards.
+Super Collective tries to find good approaches to these new issues by providing tools and standards.

 ## Content